SocialGouv/crossplane-function-js/README.md

 ### Prerequisites

-- Kubernetes cluster with Crossplane installed
+- Kubernetes cluster with Crossplane v2.0.0 or later installed
 - Helm 3+

 ### Installing the Helm Chart